Consensys/doc.teku/docs/how-to/migrate-database.md

 # Migrate the database

+Teku version 21.5.0 and later use LevelDB2 as the default database for new installations.
-As of v21.5.0, new Teku installations use a LevelDB2 database.
-Previous Teku versions use RocksDB which continues to be supported.
+Earlier Teku versions use RocksDB.
+Teku continues to support RocksDB in all versions.

 LevelDB2 databases use less memory and proves to be more stable with Teku.